JetBrains/teamcity-documentation/topics/build-agent.md

 * Agent Launcher — a Java process that launches the agent process
 * Agent — the main process for a Build Agent; runs as a child process for the agent launcher

 An Agent typically checks out the source code, downloads artifacts of other builds and runs the build process.
 An agent can run a single build at a time.
-The number of agents basically limits the number of parallel builds and environments in which your build processes are run.An Agent can run builds of any compatible build configuration.
+The number of agents basically limits the number of parallel builds and environments in which your build processes are run.
+An Agent can run builds of any compatible build configuration.

 The TeamCity server monitors all the connected agents and assigns queued builds to the agents based on [compatibility requirements](agent-requirements.md), [Agent Pools](agent-pools.md), Build Configuration restrictions configured for an agent and the selection algorithm described [here](build-queue.md).